filecoin-project/lotus/documentation/en/mpool.md

 The mpool employs a sophisticated algorithm for selecting messages for inclusion, given the ticket quality of a miner.
-The ticket quality reflects the probability that a block will execute in the tipset.
+The ticket quality reflects the probability of execution order for a block in the tipset.
 Given the ticket quality the algorithm computes the probability of each block, and picks dependent chains of messages such that the reward is maximized, while also optimizing the capacity of